Indian retail's real problem isn't the last mile. See where the cost hides

 4. Tracking and monitoring

 Carriers assign a unique tracking number to each package, allowing senders and recipients to monitor its progress in real-time.
-Tracking systems offer updates at each transit checkpoint, ensuring visibility, accountability, and proactive exception management in case of delays or reroutes.
+Package tracking systems offer updates at each transit checkpoint, ensuring visibility, accountability, and proactive exception management in case of delays or reroutes.

 5. Final mile delivery